 State Street Bank and certain of its U.S. subsidiaries participate in a non-contributory, taxqualified defined benefit pension plan.
 The U.S. defined benefit pension plan was frozen as of December 31, 2007 and no new employees were eligible to participate after that date.
 We have agreed to contribute sufficient amounts as necessary to meet the benefits paid to plan participants and to fund the plan's service cost, plus interest.
 U.S. employee account balances earn annual interest credits until the employee begins receiving benefits.
 Non-U.S. employees participate in local defined benefit plans which are funded as required in each local jurisdiction.
-In addition to the defined benefit pension plans, we have non-qualified unfunded SERPs that provide certain officers with defined pension benefits in excess of allowable qualified plan limits.
+In addition to the defined benefit pension plans, we have non-gualified unfunded SERPs that provide certain officers with defined pension benefits in excess of allowable gualified plan limits.
 State Street Bank and certain of its U.S. subsidiaries also participate in a post-retirement plan that provides health care benefits for certain retired employees.
-The total expense for these tax-gualified and nonqualified plans was \$16 million, \$21 million and \$27 million in 2023, 2022 and 2021, respectively.
+The total expense for these tax-qualified and nongualified plans was \$17 million, \$16 million and \$21 million in 2024, 2023 and 2022, respectively.

 We recognize the funded status of our defined benefit pension plans and other post-retirement benefit plans, measured as the difference between the fair value of the plan assets and the projected benefit obligation, in the consolidated statement of position.
-The assets held by the defined benefit pension plans are largely made up of common, collective funds that are liquid and invest principally in equities and high-guality fixed-income U.S. investments.
+The assets held by the defined benefit pension plans are largely made up of common, collective funds that are liquid and invest principally in U.S. high-quality equities and fixed-income investments.
 The majority of these assets fall within Level 2 of the fair value hierarchy.
-The benefit obligations associated with our primary U.S. and non-U.S. defined benefit plans, non-qualified unfunded supplemental retirement plans and post-retirement plans were \$1.16 billion, \$25 million and \$1 million, respectively, as of December 31, 2023 and \$1.08 billion, \$33 million and \$1 million, respectively, as of December 31, 2022.
+The benefit obligations associated with our primary U.S. and non-U.S. defined benefit plans, non-qualified unfunded supplemental retirement plans and post-retirement plans were \$1.10 billion, \$19 million and less than \$1 million, respectively, as of December 31, 2024 and \$1.16 billion, \$25 million and \$1 million, respectively, as of December 31, 2023.
 As the primary defined benefit plans are frozen, the benefit obligation will only vary over time as a result of changes in market interest rates, the life expectancy of the plan participants and payments made from the plans.
-The primary U.S. and non-U.S. defined benefit pension plans were overfunded by \$10 million and \$28 million as of December 31, 2023 and 2022, respectively.
-The nonqualified supplemental retirement plans were underfunded by \$25 million and \$33 million as of December 31, 2023 and 2022, respectively.
-The other post-retirement benefit plans were underfunded by \$1 million and \$1 million as of December 31, 2023 and 2022, respectively.
+The primary U.S. and non-U.S. defined benefit pension plans were overfunded by \$26 million and \$10 million as of December 31, 2024 and 2023, respectively.
+The non-qualified supplemental retirement plans were underfunded by \$19 million and \$25 million as of December 31, 2024 and 2023, respectively.
+The other post-retirement benefit plans were underfunded by less than \$1 million and \$1 million as of December 31, 2024 and 2023, respectively.
 The underfunded status is included in other liabilities.